Last updated 03/07/2023

 - Liaison librarians are available to consult in-person and through online appointments.

 - Special Collection librarians are available in-person and online to answer reference questions and discuss access to collections.

 - Instruction librarians are available to work with faculty to plan courses that include research modules and/or library instruction to teach students research skills.
 See Teaching Research Skills for details of asynchronous and synchronous options.

-- The online library is fully functional.
+- In addition to in-person access, the online library is fully functional.
 E-books, e-journals, streaming databases are discoverable and accessible through the library catalog.
 Remote services are described on the Study Away page.
 The Off-Campus Access page provides step by step instructions for connecting to library subscription services.

-Interlibrary Loan is open.
-Requests are processed in a timely manner, but we do expect some difficulties securing some materials based on the level of services offered by lending libraries.
+Requests are processed in a timely manner, but turn-around time remains conditional to the level of services offered by lending libraries.
 Place an interlibrary loan request.

-- Streaming - We will digitize library-owned films and make them available in GLOW.
+- Streaming - All library streaming services are available.
+As needed, we will digitize library-owned films and make them available through GLOW.
 Request streaming.
 For questions, contact Mary Dzbenski.